iluvjava/Python-JS-Csharp-ClusterFuck/Leetcode/Python/README.md

 ```
 - That is all you need for this problem, don't forget the sort the array before inputing it into the function, and don't forget about None input too.

-# 862. Shortest Subarray with Sum at Least K
+# 862. Shortest Subarray with Sum at Least K (Unsolved)
 - [link](https://leetcode.com/problems/shortest-subarray-with-sum-at-least-k/)
 - This kind of problem is called "Optimization problem with a constraint", Minimum optimization to be precise because it's asking for the "shortest subarray", the constraint is "With a sum at least K".
 - The subarray must be a continous subarray, hence, sliding window or dynamic programming might be the best idea, LeetCode might not accepts a O(N^2) solution.